Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity: Vector mesons and Starobinsky-dilaton gravity

-The square of the vector meson masses by radial excitation is shown in the left panel of Fig.~\ref{Plot:SquaMassesWaveFun} for the adopted values of $\alpha$.
-The behavior of the spectrum for $\alpha = 0$, which corresponds to Einstein-dilaton gravity, is approximately linear with the radial excitation number.
+The squared vector meson masses as a function of the radial excitation number are displayed in the left panel of Fig.~\ref{Plot:SquaMassesWaveFun} for the chosen values of $\alpha$.
+For $\alpha = 0$, corresponding to Einstein-dilaton gravity, the spectrum exhibits an approximately linear dependence on the radial excitation number.
 The main consequence of the quadratic contribution $\alpha R^2$ on the spectrum is to increases the squared masses as $\alpha$ increases, and it becomes the spectrum nonlinear with the radial excitation number.
 Particularly, the more considerable impact takes place for the most highly excited states when $\alpha = 10^{-8}$.
 Other models, such as $D4/D8$ \cite{BallonBayona:2009ar} and $D3/D7$ \cite{Kruczenski:2003be}, describe the square of the rho meson masses as nonlinear with radial excitation.
-This behavior is also observed in simpler models, such as the hard wall model \cite{Boschi-Filho:2002xih, Boschi-Filho:2002wdj}. \\
+This behavior is also observed in simpler models, such as the hard-wall model \cite{Boschi-Filho:2002xih, Boschi-Filho:2002wdj}. \\

 {\bf Asymptotic analysis of the effective potential}

 To obtain a deeper understanding of which term dominates the Schrödinger potential for vector mesons and contributes to the spectrum's nonlinearity, we will carry out an asymptotic analysis of the potential.
 The potential of vector mesons \eqref{vecpotential} depends on derivatives of $B_{V}$ given by \eqref{Bogoliubov}.
 The asymptotic behavior of $B_{V}$ is